lbechberger/MLinPractice/Documentation.md

 Most classifiers worked fine but some of them took way longer than expected, which was a little bit of a setback and the reason why we added a new argument: ```--small X``` which would just use X tweets for quick testing.
 This helped testing out classifiers little by little and also helped with the debugging.

 What we learnt from trying each of the above listed classifiers is that each behaves very differently and not all of them were useful.
 Starting with the first two, the Majority and Frequency classifier from `sklearn`'s ```DummyClassifier``` were almost completely unusable to us.
-These are swiftly followed by the MultinomialNB classifier which does not take negative inputs, rendering it useless due to the negative values from the HashingVectorizer.

-It seems like the best classifier in terms of runtime is ...
-The most notable classifier is ...
-The classifier that made the most sense for our features was ...
+These are swiftly followed by the `MultinomialNB` classifier which does not take negative inputs, rendering it useless due to the negative values from the HashingVectorizer.
+The `KNN` classifier worked alright at first, but after tuning it, we did not see any major improvements in performance.
+It also takes a long time since it keeps the inputs in memory.
+The normal `SVC (SVM)` worked well with small samples (<10000), but was also almost unusable with the entire dataset, since the time increases quadratically per sample.
+Using the `LinearSVC` classifier for larger datasets (since it scales better on more samples) turned out to work alright.
+Another linear classifer was the `SGDClassifier`, which used previous models like the support vector machine (SVM) alongisde stochastic gradient descent (SGD) learning.
+This classifier was very quick (convergence after 371 epochs took 41.24 seconds) but gave average results.
+Our best classifer was `LinearRegression` which converged on the training after 3850 iterations and 7.5 min.
+This is also the classifier that made the most sense for our features by using...

 ## Evaluation

 ### Design Decisions

-For our evaluation and to avoid a combinatorial feature evaluation problem, we only picked our top 3 classifiers that worked well within our expectations, namely being the SGDCclassifier, linear SVC and logistic regression.
+For our evaluation and to avoid a combinatorial feature evaluation problem, we only picked our top 3 classifers that worked well within our expectations, namely being the SGDC classifier, linear SVC and logistic regression.

 To evaluate our 3 classifiers, we mainly used the integrated ```classification report``` (including precision, recall, f1-score) from ```sklearn.metrics```, as well as single metric functions like the ```accuracy_score```, ```balanced_accuracy_score``` and the ```cohen_kappa_score```.